gabriellatri/instaclone/README.md

 # InstaClone: the clone of Instagram login page (with user)

 > The purpose of this code was a trial for cloning Instagram home page stuff, with a non-responsive page opened in a computer browser.
+For the original project from Digital Innovation One, click [here](http://www.github.com/gabriellatri/instagram).

 ---